 The focus of our visit to France and Belgium has been on finding our relatives who died in the Great War and honouring those who died in the Allied forces.

-However, with this post I want to point out that there were two sides in the war and both suffered tremendously.
+However, with this post, I want to point out that there were two sides to the war and both suffered tremendously.
 It’s easy to draw lines and call one out one side over the other; but, things aren’t that simple and a visit to Langemarck illustrates this.

 My great uncle Cliff Hirtle fought for the Royal Canadian Regiment, survived the war, but was permanently damaged by gas in 1917, which ironically was first launched from Langemarck.

 His cousin Frank Hirtle, also with the Royal Canadian Regiment, died at the Somme along with many German-born Hertels who fought in the war.